The Alchemist Simulator

 Index of contents

-Tutorials are lessons that take the reader by the hand through a series of steps.
-They are meant to show a beginner that they can achieve something with Alchemist.
+- TutorialsTutorials are lessons that take the reader by the hand through a series of steps.
+They are meant to show a beginner that they can achieve something with Alchemist. - QuickstartA super-fast way to get an instance of the simulator up and running.

 - Quickstart

-How-to guides take the reader through the steps required to solve a real-world problem.
+- How-to GuidesHow-to guides take the reader through the steps required to solve a real-world problem.
 They are recipes, directions to achieve a specific end: while a tutorial is what a beginner needs to know, a how-to guide is an answer to a question that only a user with some experience could even formulate.
-In how-to guides, we assume some knowledge and understanding, we assume that the user already knows how to do basic things and use basic tools.
+In how-to guides, we assume some knowledge and understanding, we assume that the user already knows how to do basic things and use basic tools. - PreparationPreliminary operations for using Alchemist: installation, setup - Alchemist stand-aloneThe recommended way to run the simulator and fetch all the required modules.

 - Alchemist stand-alone

-Guides on how to create simulation environments, configure node behaviour, and control the simulation details
+- SimulationGuides on how to create simulation environments, configure node behaviour, and control the simulation details - Create reusable variablesDefine reusable pieces of information and compute upon them, prepare for the execution of simulation batches.

 - Create reusable variables